 (iii) Several Member States have introduced obligations on VOD players to contribute financially to the production and rights acquisition of European works.
 Some Member States combine them with other measures either as joint obligations together with a share in the catalogue (e.g. Croatia, Spain), together with promotion tools (e.g. French Community of Belgium), or together with a share in the catalogue and prominence tools (France).
-Other provides an overview of the diverse national approaches adopted.
-Fragmentation and lack of data regarding shares of European works in on-demand catalogues212 (14 Member States do not require providers to share these figures) hampers the circulation of services across the Union.
-It also created gaps in the supply and promotion of European content on those services.
+Other Member States combine financial obligations with other measures in an optional way, e.g. as a choice between a share in the catalogue and a financial contribution (e.g. Italy, Slovenia, Czech Republic), or between prominence tools and financial contributions (Estonia).
+The extent of the obligation varies between Member States; it is usually 1% to 5% (mostly around 2%) of the total yearly turnover, while in one Member State this can go up to 26% (France).